Welcome to visahub a immigration company

 In 2021, the ADSA launched a community education campaign to discourage visitors to the closed mining town of Wittenoom, in the Pilbara region of Western Australia.
 After disturbing images were flashed across social media of ‘adventure tourists’ playing in the deadly dust of Wittenoom, we decided to monitor this behaviour and develop a communications strategy that would get the message through that there is no safe level of asbestos exposure, especially in relation to contracting incurable mesothelioma cancer.
 It appears that many people today are unaware of Wittenoom’s legacy - that it continues to kill.
 Sadly, we know the death toll from Wittenoom won’t stop, until the visitors stop.

-We are currently hosting an online petition for a permanent memorial to be erected in Karijini National Park with the names of the thousands of Wittenoom workers, residents, traditional owners and their family members who lost their lives to asbestos-related diseases.
+We recently hosted an online petition for a permanent memorial to be erected in Karijini National Park with the names of the thousands of Wittenoom workers, residents, traditional owners and their family members who lost their lives to asbestos-related diseases.

 As the time between initial asbestos exposure and the onset of symptoms is usually 20 to 50 years, we will also be allocating space on the memorials for the hundreds, even thousands, of victims that have yet to be diagnosed.

 ADSA CEO Melita Markey speaks to The West Australian travel writer Will Yeoman about the dangers awaiting tourists in Wittenoom.

 Released in 1990, Midnight Oil's 'Blue Sky Mine' was inspired by Wittenoom workers who contracted various asbestos-related diseases.
 The ‘blue’ refers to blue asbestos.

 Bronwen Duke has lost 14 family members to asbestos-related diseases.
 She highlights the importance of placing names on our proposed memorials, and allowing space for future sufferers.